milanmdev/dudb.js/README.md

 ```js
 const dudb = require("dudb.js");
 ```
-Now you can use any of the funcitons below!
+Now you can use any of the functions below!

 ---